bouraine/linux-commands/README.md

-# Linux-commands
+# Linux-Powersehll commands
-Most usefull Linux commands in day to day work
+Most usefull Linux and powershell commands in day to day work

 ## List all open ports